vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-Then want to render a component for each one:
+Then render a component for each one, like so:

 ```html
 <blog-post